-All persons wishing to apply for asylum are first accommodated in the closed reception area of the Asylum Home in Ljubljana, where they wait for their medical examination as well as Eurodac fingerprinting and photographing, followed by the information session conducted by a PIC lawyer and the lodging of the asylum application (see Detention of Asylum Seekers).
+All persons wishing to apply for asylum are first accommodated in the closed reception area of the Asylum Home in Ljubljana, where they wait for their medical examination as well as Eurodac fingerprinting and photographing, followed by the information session and the lodging of the asylum application (see Detention of Asylum Seekers).

 After the lodging of the asylum application they are accommodated in the Asylum Home or one of its branch facilities, depending on their personal circumstances.
 Single men are normally accommodated in branch facility Kotnikova in Ljubljana, families in branch facility Logatec, and unaccompanied children in the student dormitory in Postojna.
 The Asylum Home is also divided into separate units for single men, families and children.